-One name that immediately comes to your mind when you mention Nafplio, is Ioannis Kapodistrias.
-Why his name is so familiar with the city?
-Because he was the first governor of Greece during the transitional period, he introduced the cultivation of potatoes, he established the first agricultural school, the first printing shop.
-Unfortunately with his murder at the Church of St. Spyridon on October 9, 1831 a very important period for Greece ended.
+One name that immediately comes to your mind when you mention Nafplio, is "Ioannis Kapodistrias".
+Why this name is so remembered and related to the city?
+Because he was the first Governor of Greece during its first transitional years as an independent state, because he established the first School of Agriculture, the first printing shop and because you probably remember that he introduced the cultivation of potatoes.
+Unfortunately, with his murder at the Church of St. Spyridon on October 9th 1831, his magnificent work and a very important period for Greece ended.